Representation Theorems for Indefinite Quadratic Forms Revisited: Form-domain Stability Criteria

 (ii).
-If $H$ is strictly positive, then the operator $B$ is nonnegative and, therefore, $B$ is also strictly positive by the First Representation Theorem.
+If $H$ is uniformly positive, then the operator $B$ is nonnegative and, therefore, $B$ is also uniformly positive by the First Representation Theorem.
 Thus, $\sign(B)=I$ and condition (iv) of Theorem \ref{lem:n} is trivially fulfilled and, hence, \eqref{formdom1} holds.

 (iii).
 Assume, for definiteness, that the operator $B$ is semi-bounded from below, and, hence, $B+\beta I\ge 0$ for $\beta >|\inf\spec(B)|$.
 Therefore, for those $\beta$, one gets that

 and, moreover, $H+\beta A^{-1}\ge 0$.